 - Expenses control for customers, as they can always check their virtual account where they can find the transaction history.

 - Today it’s easy to add payments to a website, so even a non-technical person may implement it in minutes and start processing online payments.

 - Payment gateways and payment providers offer highly effective security and anti-fraud tools to make transactions reliable.

 Want to know more about online payment processing?
 Read this guide.

-eCommerce, as well as m-commerce, is getting bigger and bigger, so having e-payment system at your online store is a must.
-It’s simple, fast and convenient for the online shoppers to pay.
+E-commerce, as well as m-commerce, is getting bigger year after year, so having an e-payment system in your online store is a must.
+It’s simple, fast and convenient, so why not have one?

 Want to add something?
 Leave a comment below.

 - Transaction descriptors — Everything you wanted to know - April 6, 2018

 - Visa Chargeback Regulation Changes — April 2018 - February 28, 2018

 - 3D Secure 2.0 specification in a nutshell - November 27, 2017